Tensor diagrams and Chebyshev polynomials: Lusztig's dual canonical basis for

-On the other side, we know that the external degree of $G$ is always an even number, see Remark after Def.
-3.1 in \cite{LHRII}.
-In addition, since $G$ has at least 3 vertices, see \cite[Cor.
-3.7]{LHRII}, $G$ has at least two terminal vertices with external degree greater then or equal to 4.
-It follows that

-\end{proof} \begin{de} Let $W$ be a web and let $G$ be a red graph for $W$.
-A {\em pairing} of $G$ is a partition of the gray half-edges of $G$ into subsets of 2 gray half-edges adjacent to the same face of $W$, one pointing towards it, and the other pointing away from it.
+\begin{de} Let $G$ be a red graph for $W.$ A {\em pairing} of $G$ is a partition of the gray half-edges of $G$ into subsets of 2 gray half-edges adjacent to the same face of $W$, one pointing towards it, and the other pointing away from it.
 A red graph together with a pairing is called a {\em paired red graph}. \end{de}

-\begin{de}\cite[Def.
-3.16]{LHRII} Let $W$ be a web and let $G$ be a paired red graph for $W$.
-The {\em $G$-reduction of $W$} is the web $W_G$ constructed as follows: To every face of $W$ corresponding to a vertex of $G$ \begin{itemize} \item remove all edges adjacent to this face; \item connect the gray half-edges of $G$ according to the pairing. \end{itemize} \end{de} Notice that the web $W_G$ obtained as the $G$-reduction of $W$ always has the same signature as $W$.
-Moreover, $W_G$ is not necessarily non-elliptic, even when $W$ is non-elliptic.\\
+\begin{de} Let $G$ be a paired red graph for $W$.
+The {\em $G$-reduction of $W$} is the web $W_G$ constructed as follows: To every face of $W$ corresponding to a vertex of $G$ \begin{itemize} \item remove all edges adjacent to this face; \item connect the gray half-edges of $G$ according to the pairing. \end{itemize} \end{de} The $G$-reduction of $W$, $W_G$, always has the same signature as $W.$ Moreover, $W_G$ is considered up to isotopy fixing the boundary and points with horizontal tangent.
+Finally, notice that $W_G$ might be elliptic, even when $W$ is non-elliptic.

-Important results linking the combinatorics of red graphs with the study of linear bases of $\mathrm{Inv}(V)$ are \cite[Thm.
-3.10]{LHRII} together with \cite[Thm.
-5.31]{Mackaay}.
-We summarize these results as follows:\\

-\begin{thm} Let $[W]\in\mathrm{Inv}(V^S)$ be a web invariant of signature $S$ and dominant lattice path $J(W)$.
-Let $G$ be an exact paired red graph of $W$, then